Spider Control and Treatment in Perth

 (free treatment period)

-All spider treatments come with a 3-month service agreement.
-If your pest comes back within these 3 months, we will go back and retreat free of charge.
+All spider treatments come with a 2 or 6 month service agreement .
+If your pest comes back within these 2 or 6 months, we will go back and retreat free of charge.

 Why is this important?